devnaelson/git/readme.md

-git push origin --delete branch //repository git clean -d -f //delete file git stash save //if case would like merge with another branch, but do you have modifield files [
+git push origin --delete branch //repository git clean -d -f //delete file git stash save //if case would like merge with another branch, but do you have modifield files git stash apply --index //return file and preserve the state of files (staged vs. working), use [
         git reset HEAD~ //resetar o commit, funcionou para o commit mais não tinha aplicado push or try it